armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-2.md

 ### Fixed issues

 - Fixed an issue where Clouddriver consumed more threads than it needed, which led to situations where pods did not have enough resources to start.
-- Fixed an issue where Slack notifications for Pipelines as Code (Dinghy) did not work.
+- Fixed an issue where Slack notifications for Pipelines-as-Code (Dinghy) did not work.
 - Fixed an issue where an old version of Deck, the Spinnaker UI, was included in the Armory release.

 ## Highlighted updates